KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 When a player enrolls in an unfilled tournament, a countdown begins.
 If the tournament doesn't fill naturally:

-**Escalation 1 — First Enroller Claim:**
+**Escalation 1 — Enroller Claim:**
-After the enrollment window expires, the first player to enroll can force-start the tournament with whatever players have joined, even if below capacity.
+After the enrollment window expires, enrolled players can force-start the tournament with whatever players have joined, even if below capacity.

 **Escalation 2 — Public Claim:**
 After an additional escalation interval, anyone can claim the forfeit pool.
 All enrolled players are marked as forfeited, and the claimer receives the entire prize pool.